 Sponsored by the College of Sciences, School of Politics, Security and International Affairs (SPSIA), Department of Anthropology, Department of English, Department of History, Modern Languages and Literatures/Latin American Studies, Nicholson School of Communication and Media/Hispanic Media, Puerto Rico Research Hub, and Women’s & Gender Studies.

 TIME: 5:30 PM

-WHERE: Online, On-Demand (Stream for one week after the event) or in person at UCF/ VAB 132 (Visual Arts Building Auditorium).
+WHERE: UCF/ VAB 132 (Visual Arts Building Auditorium) or Online, On-Demand (Stream for one week after the event.
 RSVP is required for all options.